connergroth/Strim/README.md

 ## 📡 API Integrations
 - **Strava API** – Fetches user activities, edits relevant metadata, and uploads the new trimmed activity.

-## 🔧 How It Works
-1. Connect your Strava account
-2. Select the activity you want to trim
-3. Adjust the distance and trim time
-4. Strim automatically updates your Strava activity

 ---